 Sensing is something that can be perceived by some or all of your senses.
 For INFJs, our extroverted sensing usually comes across as obsessive or overindulgent external behaviors.

 This is a major area many INFJs could improve upon, but so is our extreme privacy, withdrawing unexpectedly, and being overly critical of ourselves and others.
-We may have some work to do.

 There’s More to the INFJ Personality